schani/PimpMyGlow/README.md

 Note that because the resolution of the timer is only a hundredth of a second, the total loop duration might be somewhat less than the duration of `drums`, especially if you use a large number of iterations.

+## Timeline

+Another way to produce a program is to use labels in Audacity to mark and specify colors or subroutines for all or specific clubs.
+The following kinds of labels can be used:

+### Colors

+The label name can be the name of a color, optionally with a percentage.
+The color has to be defined in the `glo` file.
+Example:

+    red 50%

+### Subroutines

+If the label name is the name of a subroutine, the code for that subroutine will be inserted for the label.
+Within the subroutine, the variable `duration` stands for the duration of the label.
+For example, if this is defined in the `glo` file:

+     DEFSUB,blink
+	    L,duration/10
+		    COLOR,white
+			D,5
+			COLOR,black
+			D,5
+		E
+	ENDSUB

+then if a label of duration `70` is named

+    blink

+it will produce the code

+	L,7
+		COLOR,white
+		D,5
+		COLOR,black
+		D,5
+	E

+Make sure that the duration of the subroutine is not longer than the duration of the label, or you might get an error, or at least unexpected results.

+### Ramps

+A label name of the form

+    RAMP:C1:C2:...:Cn

+will produce a series of ramps starting with `C1` to `C2`, through to `Cn`.
+The duration of the ramps will be evenly distributed to fill the duration of the label.
+At least two colors must be specified.
+Percentages can be used.
+For example:

+    RAMP:black:red 50%:white:black

+will produce a ramp from black to half red, then to white, then back to black.

+### Specifying clubs

+A label can be prefixed with something of the form

+    C1,2,...,n:

+to specify which clubs the label applies to.
+If there is no such specification, the label applies to all clubs.
+For example:

+    C1,3,5:RAMP:black,white,black

+will ramp only clubs 1, 3, and 5 from black to white to black again.